redhat-developer/vscode-java/CONTRIBUTING.md

    - in the main tab of the debug configuration set the product to `org.eclipse.jdt.ls.core.product`.
    - in the Environment tab, define a variable `CLIENT_PORT` with value `3333`.
    - if your workspace contains 'org.eclipse.jdt.ui', use the Plug-Ins tab in the debug configuration to exclude the plug-in.
 The presence of 'org.eclipse.jdt.ui' will cause the language server to hang.
-- In the debug console of VSCode you can see if the connection was sucessful.
+- In the debug console of VSCode you can see if the connection was successful.
 - When the server is running breakpoints can be reached and hot code replace can be used to make fixes without restarting the server.
 - You can modify `launch.json` to use a different port:
     - Modify `SERVER_PORT` to specify the port the JST LS server should connect to.